johnsirmon/python_project_template/README.md

 ### Notes

-- The script assumes Conda is installed and available in the PATH.
-- Users should replace `myenv` with their preferred environment name if desired.
-- The script prompts for the Python version, allowing flexibility.
-- The script creates the standard directory structure as outlined in your `README.md`.
-- Ensure to provide instructions on modifying `.env` with actual environment variables.
-- The script checks for the existence of `.env.example` and `requirements.txt` before proceeding, providing warnings if these files are not found.
+### Notes

-- Users might need to adjust file paths if they are different from the standard layout.
+- Users might need to adjust file paths in the scripts or project structure if they are different from the standard layout.